 4. A Better System Can Boost Morale

-I think I’ve made the point by now that during the typical year-end close, you’re working long days, overwhelmed by deadlines and morale can get pretty low pretty quickly.
+I think I’ve made the point by now that during the typical year-end close, you’re working long days, overwhelmed by deadlines.
+Morale can get pretty low pretty quickly.

 I remember some of the ways we’d try to rally together and fight off that fading morale.
 We would have a “Pizza Night” and things like that.
 We’d throw a “We Survived Year-End” party to wrap up the whole experience.
 One year we even got t-shirts!

 But the easiest way to boost morale during year-end close, which can then help improve the mood during the rest of the year, is by exposing the team to all these benefits of automation.
 Not only can automation make things less painful, but some members of the AP team could even take more time off around year-end that wasn’t previously available because of the time we saved during the closing process.
-In case saving time and money, focusing on more important work and ensuring the invoice and payments processes are done more efficiently and accurately than ever weren’t benefits enough, a few extra vacation days should help sweeten the deal for anybody!
+Saving time and money, focusing on more important work and ensuring the invoice and payments processes are done more efficiently and accurately than ever are clear benefits.
+So are a few extra vacation days to help sweeten the deal.

 Schedule a demo today to see how AvidXchange’s automation solution can help your company’s quest to remain calm, cool, collected, cost-efficient and of course, accurate, during year-end close.